tmetsch/monkey_cave/README.md

 ## The good monkeys

-Simulate normal application behavior - like a simple web service causing some I/O on incoming TCP requests.
+Simulate normal application behavior:

+* like a simple web service causing some I/O on incoming TCP requests.
+* like a VM start up.

 ## The bad monkeys